 I have a Pass with Distinction in MA Fashion Journalism and Promotion and a variety of published writings over 20 years to my name, including The Independent, The Observer, Vogue, Esquire, New Zealand Style, Fashion Capital, 4Talent, and iVillage.

-Initially I freelanced as a fashion journalist, then moved on to the arts and deaf issues, contributing to Disability Arts Online, ArtsHub, The Hearing Times, Suite 101, and British Deaf News.
+Initially I freelanced as a fashion journalist, then moved on to the arts and deaf issues, contributing to Disability Arts Online, ArtsHub, The Hearing Times, and British Deaf News.
 Most recently, I reviewed Deafinitely Theatre’s A Midsummer Night’s Dream production for Disability Arts Online.

 I’ve also edited several publications online and in print, most notably British Deaf News and a mini-edition of The Fashion Book (published by Phaidon Press), the original of which I co-wrote and proofread.